queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment7/REVIEW.md

 #### 2. Insufficient Instructions on `How to use our program`

-`README.md:82-90` specified how to excute this program without future explanations.
+`README.md:82-90` specified how to execute this program without future explanations.
 Specifically, when users execute the program with text mode, `README.md`, `USEME.md`, and `Console` has no information about the accepted commands.

 ##### Suggestion